tgherzog/ASOA/index.md

 To contact the ASOA, email <{{ site.email }}> or join the [Facebook group][fb].

+**Attention Seabreeze Owners!** If you are the proud owner of a Seabreeze in any condition and have not joined the ASOA, please reach out via the links above.
+The ASOA makes a valiant effort to track the condition, location, and ownership of each of these fine boats, but we can't do it without your help.
+{: .attn .border .border-info .bg-info .bg-opacity-10 .rounded-start .rounded-end :}

 ## About the Seabreeze 35 ##

 ![Secret Water](assets/images/secret-water.jpg